 Overuse makeup products

 Using too much makeup can clog your pores and cause breakouts.
 Use a light hand when applying makeup and avoid overdoing it.
-Also, avoid using too many products at once, as this can increase the risk of irritation or allergic reactions.
+Also, avoid using too many skin care products at once, as this can increase the risk of irritation or allergic reactions.

 Use makeup brushes that are not clean

 Makeup brushes can harbor bacteria and other harmful substances, particularly if they are not cleaned regularly.
-Make sure to clean your makeup brushes at least once a week using a gentle cleanser and warm water.
+Make sure to clean your contouring makeup brushes at least once a week using a gentle cleanser and warm water.